bootphon/phonemizer/README.md

 phonemized = [backend.phonemize(line, ...) for line in text]
 ```

-### Exemple 1: phonemize a text with festival
+### Example 1: phonemize a text with festival

-The following exemple downloads a text and phonemizes it using the festival
+The following example downloads a text and phonemizes it using the festival
 backend, preserving punctuation and using 4 jobs in parallel.
 The phones are not
 separated, words are separated by a space and syllables by `|`.